SaeedulHaque/Chat_Summarizer_Project/README.md

 ## Further Improvement

-BART (Bidirectional and Auto-Regressive Transformers) is a type of transformer model that uses both bidirectional and autoregressive architectures for natural language processing tasks which could be utilized to give a much more natural response.It is particularly effective for tasks that involve generating text, such as text summarization, translation, and question answering.
+BART (Bidirectional and Auto-Regressive Transformers) is a type of transformer model that uses both bidirectional and autoregressive architectures for natural language processing tasks which could be utilized to give a much more natural response.
+It is particularly effective for tasks that involve generating text, such as text summarization, translation, and question answering.
 However it requires GPU usage and importing necessary modules.